What Are Title And Settlement Services?

 What Exactly Is The Title?

 The term “title” refers to the legal ownership rights to a piece of real estate.
-It is necessary to have a “straightforward” title to a property in order for a home purchase or refinancing transaction to complete.
+A “straightforward” property title is crucial for completing home purchases or refinancing transactions successfully.
 This means that no one else has a claim to it in the form of existing liens or debts.

 For the transaction to proceed, your title company is responsible for identifying any issues that may prevent a clear title from being obtained.